 Yamaha Adventurer Sport 2+2 golf cart prices are quote only and it is capable of running the backwoods trails.
 It has a maximum output of 11.5 hp with a top speed of 15 miles an hour.

 Okay, now we get into the more expensive brands.

-The Polaris GEM e2 2-passenger starts at $9,799 and is available in a 4-passenger model for $12,799 and a 6-passenger model starting at $15,799.
+Polaris GEM e2 2-passenger golf cart prices start at $10,299.
+The GEM e4 is a 4-seat model and starts at $13,409.
+The GEM e6 is a 6-seat model and starts at $16,049.
 The GEM e2 is marketed as a golf cart alternative and is actually a street-legal lsv.
 They’re equipped with headlights, taillights, power steering, windshield wipers, etc.

-The Star EV Sirius 48V electric 2-passenger starts at $9,499 And is a street-legal LSV.
+Star EV Sirius 48V electric 2-passenger golf cart prices started at $9,499 in 2019 and is a street-legal LSV.
 Star electric vehicles (star EV) is owned by J H Global Services.
 It is primarily sourced out of China, so getting parts may be an issue.

-The Garia Golf electric 2-passenger starts at $14,480 and you can see that this vehicle from Denmark has a kind of BMW luxury feel to it.
+Garia Golf electric 2-passenger golf cart prices start at $20,140 and you can see that this vehicle from Denmark has a kind of BMW luxury feel to it.
 This cart’s price goes through the roof when you add options like lithium batteries and custom accessories.